 Not only do they have a great selection of medicines and pain relief, but also items that you can use for your family’s shelter.
 Not bad, considering it will only cost you a dollar for many items.
 Check out our list of prepping items that you will find the next time you head into the Dollar Tree.

 Please read this article about Dollar Tree before buying medications or cosmetics.
 FDA Warns About Violations

 Having pain medication is probably one of the most important items to have that’s on our list.
 Say you have a sprained ankle, a throbbing toothache, or an obnoxious headache that won’t go away.

 Without it, you’ll have to suffer through the pain.
-Dollar Tree has a number of different kinds for you to choose from.
-Make sure you stockpile large amounts of it.
-You can always use it to barter with to get something else your family desperately needs.
+Dollar Tree has several different kinds for you to choose from.
+Make sure you stockpile amounts you can use since waste often accompanies bulk purchases.
+You can also use these items to barter with to get something else your family desperately needs.

-The Dollar Tree also has a handful of other medicine you will most certainly need.
+The Dollar Tree also has a handful of other medicines you will most certainly need.

-Again, doctors and medicine are going to be impossible to come by in a significant emergency situation.
+Again, doctors and medicine are going to be impossible to come by in a significant emergency or survival situation.
 Having a large inventory to be able to barter with might prove priceless.

 You can also find all kinds of bandages and bandaids, including elastic bandages and medical tape, that can help slow any blood flow and cover those cuts and scrapes.